 The Institute organized the Group Discussion on National Integration in April 2015.
 The programme continued for 2 hours.
 Around 65 students and 13 faculty members attended this programme.
 The Group discussion was conducted by the HR faculties Prof. Renuka Savant and Prof. Kasturi Naik.
 The guest explained that National integration refers to the unity and integrity of the nation.
 India is a country of splendid diversity yet representing unity.
 There is diversity in the culture, traditions, customs and languages of the people, but we are all united as Indians.
 National integration brings all the people together in peace and harmony.
 A nation’s growth and development depends on its unity and integrity.

-The institute organized the lecture on Abhinav Bharat in January 2014.
+The institute organized the lecture on Abhinav Bharat in January 2014 I've done a good job anded mp3 today.
 The programme continued for 2 hours.
 Around 110 students and 12 faculty members attended this programme.
 The lectured was delivered by honourable Dr. Pankaj Phadnis.
 The guest explained that Abhinav Bharat was founded by Veer Savarkar in 1904 to fight against British empire.
 He further added that Vinayak Savarkar and Ganesh Savarkar started Mitra Mela, a revolutionary secret society in Nasik in 1899.
 It was one among several such melas (revolutionary societies) functioning in Maharashtra at that time, which believed in the overthrow of British rule through armed rebellion.
 In 1904, in a meeting attended by 200 members from various towns in Maharashtra, Vinayak Savarkar renamed it Abhinav Bharat.

 Commemorating Mahatma Gandhi’s 149th Birth Anniversary @ NMITD